aletheon/eleutherios-mvp/README.md

 Governance of the repo is transparent — see [GOVERNANCE.md](GOVERNANCE.md).

-This project will be licensed under an open-source license (to be finalised — likely Apache 2.0 or AGPL).
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

 ## 🌱 Mission